PBA on ESPN: In conjunction with ABC (2011)

 The PBA, through its renewed contract with ESPN, returned to ABC for the first time in over thirteen years, as it televised the 2011 Tournament of Champions from Red Rock Lanes in Las Vegas.
 The event took place on January 22, 2011 in a live telecast, with Rob Stone and Randy Pedersen on the call, and Nelson Burton, Jr. joining them throughout the telecast with reflections on the history of the Pro Bowlers Tour on ABC.
 The second match of the telecast nearly ended in a perfect game as Mika Koivuniemi defeated Tom Daugherty 299–100.
 Daugherty broke the old record for the lowest game in PBA History of 129, previously held by Steve Jaros.
 The match was also the largest differential in PBA history, with a spread of 199 pins.
 Koivuniemi went on to defeat top seed Tom Smallwood in the final match to take home a PBA-record $250,000 first prize.

 The end of ESPN's package (2018)

 On March 21, 2018, Fox Sports announced that it had acquired the television rights for the PBA Tour, replacing ESPN, with 26 broadcasts on Fox Sports 1 and four on Fox beginning in 2019.
 Fox's broadcasts total approximately 58 hours, in comparison to the 30 hours of coverage provided by ESPN linear channels in 2018.

+The rights to the PBA later moved to CW Sports.
+In April 2026, the PBA returned to ESPN platforms, after The CW announced an agreement to sublicense its sports content to ESPN's streaming service.